olumalia/SimpleIPTVRoku/README.md

 There is a default playlist with a few channels that can be found on the net or you can edit the m3u with your own or your iptv providers.

 Please note it will not sort into categories.

+update - the art works a bit shit will replace with something easier to see :)